Getting started with Tehama Administration

 - Email Address

-- Role (Admin and Org Manager users can create Staff, Org Manager or Room Manager users.
-Room Manager users can create Staff or Room Manager users.)
+- Role (Org Admin and Org Manager users can create Staff, Org Manager or Enclave Manager users.
+Enclave Manager users can create Staff or Enclave Manager users.)

 - Click INVITE.